erindatkinson/snowball/README.md

 ### Channels

-The snowball bot currently only allows for a single channel in a server to be the counting server, it looks for the channel configured in the `.snowball.conf` file under the `discord.channel` path, any messages outside of that channel are ignored.
+The snowball bot currently only allows for a single channel in a server to be the counting server, it looks for the channel configured in the `docker-compose.override.yml` file under the `BOT_DISCORD_CHANNEL` variable, any messages outside of that channel are ignored.

 ### Counting